m1k4x00/SIEM-Honeypot-Lab-Using-Azure/README.md

 We will connect to the virtual machine via Windows RDP using the credentials set up in chapter 2.1 with the ip found in the Virtual Machines tab

 ## 8. Turning Off the Firewall
-We turn off domain, public and private firewalls
+We turn off domain, public and private firewalls since we want the adveseries to be able to attack our virtual machine.
 ![image](https://github.com/m1k4x00/SIEM-Lab-Using-Azure-Sentiel/assets/142576207/05a4091f-50ad-41f8-8bdb-e18531a18b1b)

 ## 9. Exporting logs